 RISK FACTORS FOR UTERINE CANCER

-There are very well known risk factors that increase ones risk of uterine cancer.
+The causes of endometrial cancer are not well understood, but the medical community has documented some factors that indicate an increased risk for patients who eventually develop endometrial cancer.
+Keep in mind that these are risk factors – many people have many of these risk factors and never develop endometrial cancer.
+There are very well known risk factors that increase one's risk of uterine cancer.
 All of which have one thing in common, EXCESS EXPOSURE TO ESTROGEN.
 These risk factors include:

 - Unopposed Estrogen replacement therapy

 - History of precancerous lesions of the uterus (complex endometrial hyperplasia with atypia)

 By far, the biggest risk factor associated with endometrial cancer are elevated levels of hormones.
 How do you develop high levels of hormones, in particular, estrone and estrogen?
 About 40 percent of cases of elevated hormones are believed to be linked to obesity.
 In obese individuals, the excess adipose (fatty) tissue increase the conversion of one hormone into estrone and estrogen.
 When women have elevated levels of estrone, cause no or reduced ovulation which can expose the uterine tissue to continuously high levels of estrogen.
 In fact, another condition, polycystic ovary syndrome (which causes no or irregular ovulation) is also linked to obesity.